The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 In-depth commentary on the legislation and case law surrounding the exclusion for confectionery can be found in De Voil Indirect Tax Service V4.219.

-There is a broad exclusion from zero-rating for all confectionery so it is therefore standard-rated.
+There is a broad exclusion from zero-rating for all confectionery so it is therefore standard-rated. (or possibly subject to the temporary reduced rate, see the Hospitality industry ― temporary reduced rate from 15 July 2020 to 31 March 2022 guidance note).
 For VAT purposes, confectionery includes:

 biscuits wholly or partly covered with chocolate